 22) Focus on Collaboration, not Competition

 While it’s important to be aware of blogs and bloggers competing with your content, you stand to gain a lot more from treating other bloggers as friends and growing together.
 This can look like backlinking to each other’s blogs (especially when you used their’s as a resource!), reaching out on social media, or even guest writing for each other’s websites.
+This is also really good for the SEO of your own article; all of my top ranking blog posts include links to competitor blogs on related topics.

 23) Don’t compare your chapter one to someone else’s chapter thirty

 It can be really easy to compare your blog to other writer’s.
-I especially struggled with this around year two of seriously beginning blogging.
+I especially struggled with this around year two of seriously blogging.
 I felt like I had been working really hard on my blog, and didn’t understand why it wasn’t seeing the success that some of the people I saw on the internet were experiencing.

 Truth is, you never know someone else’s story.
-I’ve now been working in blogging and content creating for almost six years, and it was just at year five that I started to be able to really monetize my content effectively.
+I’ve now been working in blogging and content creating for almost eight years, and it was just at year five that I started to be able to really monetize my content effectively.
 It doesn’t take everyone this long, and one of the reasons I’m creating resources like this is to speed up your content creation journey!

 There is a process out there for everyone.
 Yours will look different than mine, and that’s okay.
 Don’t stress too much if your blog isn’t where you want it to be yet; one day it will be.